“An intensity and sensitivity that is spellbinding."

 All About Jazz: “a compelling narrative of artistic ambitions and human nature.”

 Bob Gluck & Tani Tabbal

 Billy Hart, Eddie Henderson, Christopher Dean Sullivan, Bob Gluck—

 Photo: of Bob Gluck Paul Grupp and Brenda Rose

 Paintings: Stan Gluck (floral), Bob Gluck (keyboardist)

 Bob Gluck (http://www.electricsongs.com) is a pianist, composer, writer, and rabbi.
-He has released four recordings of music for jazz ensembles, three of electronic music, and two of electroacoustic duos.
+He has released four recordings of music for jazz ensembles, three of electronic music, and three of duets.
 Karl Ackerman (All About Jazz) wrote about his work: “As a composer and player, Gluck ranks with the likes of Andrew Hill and Cecil Taylor.”
 Jazz Review describes his previous FMR recording, “Returning,” as displaying "an intensity and sensitivity that is spellbinding."
 Gluck is author of two books published by University of Chicago Press, “You’ll Know When You Get There: Herbie Hancock and the Mwandishi Band” (2012) and “The Miles Davis ‘Lost’ Quintet and Other Revolutionary Ensembles” (2016).
 Gluck’s recent collaborators include Eddie Allen, Michael Bisio, Jane Ira Bloom, Billy Hart, Christopher Dean Sullivan, Ken Filiano, Joe Giardullo, Eddie Henderson, Ras Moshe Burnett, Aruan Ortiz, Neil Rolnick, Dean Sharp, Andrew Sterman, and Tani Tabbal.
-Gluck is on the faculty of the University at Albany.
+Gluck is a Professor at the University at Albany.